ogie15/ATTUNE-AZURE-RESOURCES-ISO-27001-2013-COMPLIANCE-REPORT/Create Azure ISO 27001-2013 Policy Assignment.md

 The Blueprint first gets the Execution Policy of the current PowerShell session.

-Then checks if the Execution Policy is set to Unrestricted.
+Then it checks if the Execution Policy is set to Unrestricted.

 If it's not, it then sets the Execution Policy to Unrestricted for the current session.